Mainland Regional High School (New Jersey): Athletics

 The boys cross country running team won the Group III state championship in 2001 and 2002, and won the Group IV title in 2003.
 The team won the Meet of Champions in 2002 and 2003.
 The two MoC titles are tied for fifth-most of any school in the state.
 In 2003, the team made history when fifth man Alex Palmentieri crossed the finish line to clinch the team's second consecutive Meet of Champions title.
 The team's average time of 16:19, was a second off of the record set by Christian Brothers Academy in 1982 for the state championship course in Holmdel Township, New Jersey.

 In 2002, the golf team won the state championship, giving them the #1 ranking in the state for the 2003 season.
 In 2010, Mainland's Kylie Strijek won the girls' state Tournament of Champions.

 The boys' swimming team has won the Public B state championship in 2003 and 2016-2019.
 In 2003, the boys' swim team won Mainland's first ever swimming state championship by beating Princeton High School 91-79 in the Public B state final.
 The boys' swimming team finished the season with a 15-0 record and won its second Public B title in 2016, with a 99-71 win against Scotch Plains-Fanwood High School in the tournament final The team won its second consecutive title in 2017 with a 103-67 victory over Soctch Plains-Fanwood.

 In 2007, the girls' soccer team won the Cape-Atlantic League American Conference for the first time in Mainland's history.
 A 1-0 win over Oakcrest High School guaranteed that Mainland would take the Cape-Atlantic League American Conference title in 2009.

 In 2018, the boys' lacrosse team won their first Cape-Atlantic League Championship in Mainland's history, beating Ocean City 7-6.

-In 2007, the boys' rowing team won the state championship with the Varsity and Second Varsity Eight.
+In 2007, the girls' junior eight and the boys' second eight rowing teams won the New Jersey state championship.

-In 2008, the JV girls rowing team, won the National Championships.

-The girls tennis team won the Group III state championship in 1990, defeating Ramapo High School by 4-1 in the tournament final."Ramapo finishes 2nd in Group III tournament", The Record, October 25, 1990.
-Accessed January 18, 2021, via Newspapers.com.
-"Bergen County schools had a rough day at the New Jersey State Interscholastic Athletic Association State semifinals Wednesday at Mercer County Park.
-Only Group 3 sectional champion Ramapo managed to reach the State group finals, where the Green Raiders fell to Mainland, 4-1."
+The girls tennis team won the Group III state championship in 1990, defeating Ramapo High School by 4-1 in the tournament final.
 In 2015, the team won the South Jersey Group II title with a 4-1 win in the tournament final against Seneca High School.